+Figure 7: Flow Chart of Path-Planning and Autonomous Decision-Making

 4.5.
 Map Generation

 The World Model portion of RTK is responsible for generating maps that are used for vehicle navigation.
 Specifically, as sensor data is acquired and processed by the Perception module, cost maps are generated that correspond to the environment directly around the vehicle.
 Furthermore, these cost maps are used to create a vehicle near frame: the near frame is a map that includes obstacles and their distances to the vehicle with respect to the vehicle's origin.
 Once a near field map has been generated, it is placed into the global frame by attaching GPS data.
 These maps are then used by the navigation module to generate a path for the vehicle to travel that avoids obstacles and reaches designated waypoints.

 5.0 Description of Mechanical Design

 5.1.
 Overview

 The mechanical design approach for this project was to limit the modifications from the stock vehicle.
 This also aligned with our modularity and marketability goal of making the autonomy kit an "add-on" to the stock GEM e2 vehicle.
-The specifications of the A-REX GEM e2 are shown in Table 1.
+The specifications of the A-REX GEM e2 are shown in Table 2.

 Vehicle Specification Table

 Engine & Drivetrain

 Battery Voltage 48V

 Drive Direct Front Wheel

-Motor Size 6.7 HP (5.0 kW·h)
+Motor Size 6.7 HP (5.0 kW)

 Motor Type AC Induction

 Top Speed 25 mph

 Dimensions

-Cubic Feet of Cab 70 ft 3 (2 m 3)
+Cubic Feet of Cab 70 ft (2 m )

-Estimated Dry Weight 1,650 lb (748 kg) 1
+Estimated Dry Weight 1,650 lb (748 kg)

 Ground Clearance 8 in (20 cm)

 GVWR 2,000 lb (907 kg)

 Overall Vehicle Size (L x W x H) 103 x 55.5 x 73 in (261.6 x 141 x 185.4 cm)

 Payload Capacity 800 lb (363 kg)

 Person Capacity 2

 Rear Cargo Box Capacity 330 lb (150 kg)

 Turning Radius 150 in (381 cm)

 Wheelbase 69 in (175.3 cm)

-Tires / Wheels
+Tires/Wheels

 Front Brakes Disc

 Rear Brakes Hydraulic Drum

 Tires 13 in. street-rated 155/80 R13

+&lt;sup>1 Note that the maximum weight requirement, as specified in 1.2.2 Design Specifications in the 2019 IGVC Rules, was waived for teams using the GEM e2 vehicle, due to the additional weight of modifications for the Drive-by-Wire conversion and extended battery pack.
+This was approved by Mr. Gerald Lane of GLS&T via email on 09/18/18 stating that the Gross Vehicle Mass Weight (GVMW) of up to 2000 lbs. was allowable.

 Suspension

 Front Suspension MacPherson Strut - 5.6 in (14 cm)

 Rear Suspension Independent Trailing Arm - 6 in (15 cm)

-Table 1: Polaris GEM e2 Vehicle Specifications

 Two major classes of physical modifications were made to the stock GEM e2 vehicle: the addition of sensors and electronics and conversion of steering, throttle, service brake and emergency (parking) brake to by-wire operation.
-The emergency stop system can be activated by any of the five emergencies stop buttons or by remote control.
+The emergency stop system can be activated by any of the five emergencies stop buttons on and inside the vehicle or by remote control.

-1 Note that the maximum weight requirement, as specified in 1.2.2 Design Specifications in the 2019 IGVC Rules, was waived for teams using the GEM e2 vehicle, due to the additional weight of modifications for the Drive-by-Wire conversion and extended battery pack.
-This was approved by Mr. Gerald Lane of GLS&T via email on 09/18/18 stating that the Gross Vehicle Mass Weight (GVMW) of up to 2000 lbs. was allowable.

-To help select and locate the sensors, a Simulation Cuboid Model, shown in Figure 11, was developed in MATLAB to confirm the sensor field of view and to determine the optimal sensors and sensor placement detailed in the "Electronic Suite Description."
-The Simulation Cuboid Model is a MATLAB tool, which uses the camera and LiDAR position and technical specifications to obtain an expected range of view.
+To help select and locate the sensors, a Simulation Cuboid Model was developed in MATLAB to confirm the sensor field of view and to determine the optimal sensors and sensor placement detailed in the "Electronic Suite Description."
+A top-down view of the modeled environment is shown in Fig. 7.
+The Simulation Cuboid Model is a MATLAB tool that uses the camera and LiDAR position and technical specifications to obtain an expected range of view.
 The Simulation Cuboid Model ensured no blind spots with the current sensor placement.